Censorship in China: Circumventing censorship

+Internet

 Chinese citizens frequently use many techniques to circumvent Internet censorship in order to discuss social and political current events on online platforms and gain access to web pages blocked by the Great Firewall of China.

 Public relay servers such as virtual private networks (VPNs) and The Onion Router nodes (Tor nodes) are widely used by Chinese netizens in order to visit blocked web pages.
 Typically, Internet Service Providers can view an internet user's traffic and data; however, virtual private networks connect internet users to a server through an encrypted connection.
 This prevents Internet Service Providers from being able to access the internet users' IP addresses, data, activity, and physical location.
 As a result, the internet user can access blocked websites through this external server.
-VPNs are so widely used by Chinese netizens that many journalists, both within Party-sanctioned media outlets and private media outlets, are instructed by their editors and supervisors to use VPNs in order to access international news.
+VPNs are so widely used by new agencies that many journalists, both within CCP-sanctioned media outlets and private media outlets, are instructed by their editors and supervisors to use VPNs in order to access international news.

 Chinese netizens also use the method of "tunneling" to access blocked webpages.
 To avoid censorship by the Great Firewall of China a web page can also be mirrored simply by recreating that page under a different URL.
 Both methods provide effective way to bypass censorship because of the large scope of the Internet.

 Netizens also have methods to express their opinions online without being censored by the government.
 The primary method is in the form of code words, metaphors, or plays on words.
 For example, the phrase "Grass Mud Horse" (Cao Ni Ma) is commonly used by netizens as a pun on a homophonous profanity; this phrase has been broadly used to signify a subversive means of broaching topics not permitted by the government, and it has been used by netizens advocating for greater freedom of speech.
 The rise of online satire and code words used to mock or criticize the government or sociopolitical issues has formed a subculture on the Chinese Internet called "egao" ("恶搞"), which translates literally into "evil doings" in Chinese.
 These code words and phrases allow netizens to discuss topics ranging from government corruption to health and environment scandals to everyday society and culture.
 Through this subculture, Chinese netizens can broach sensitive issues on social media with less risk of government censorship.